 We often focus on elaborating designs that make use of a limited range of colours and play around with slight variations.
 And that’s fine.
 But we should also keep in mind that for some people this approach is anything but user-friendly.

 How can we adapt our app’s design?
 You can conceive a standard design that can be used by the colour-blind user.
-If you don’t want to get yourself boxed in, you can offer this kind of user an alternative consisting in a version optimised for a sharper colour distinction:
+If you don’t want to get yourself boxed in, you can offer this kind of user an alternative consisting of a version optimised for a sharper colour distinction:

 - You may include additional patterns: overlaying patterns to colours is a good idea because it helps in distinguishing confusing colour gradations.